mitay-walle/Unity-CreateContextMenuWindow/README.md

 nested nature of context menu is flexible for organization, but 'Hover-to-open' with big nested hierarchies became unusable
 # Solution
 Display 'Assets/Create/...' items as EditorWindow with hierarchy buttons
-<br>I. Exposed in shader graph as Texture2D
+<br>I. missclick is doesn't matter
-<br>II. faster iteration with no need to switch to Photoshop, rearrange windows, save file, reimport
+<br>II. no need to Hover-to-navigate

 # Summary
 - UPM package